apache/incubator-kie-drools/optaplanner-distribution/src/main/assembly/filtered-resources/ReadMeOptaPlanner.txt

 Known problems
 --------------

-Drools Planner is not backward compatible with previous versions and future versions might not be backward compatible either, but the upgrade recipe (UpgradeFromPreviousVersionRecipe.txt) makes it easy to upgrade your code to every new version as they are released.
+OptaPlanner is not backward compatible with previous versions and future versions might not be backward compatible either, but the upgrade recipe (UpgradeFromPreviousVersionRecipe.txt) makes it easy to upgrade your code to every new version as they are released.